waznlogistic-cloud/wazn_website/STEP_BY_STEP_CHECKLIST.md

 - If you see any errors, take a screenshot or copy the error message
 - Check browser console (F12 → Console tab) for JavaScript errors
 - Check Network tab (F12 → Network tab) for failed API calls
+- The function fix is working correctly in Supabase ✓